The Pixel Prize

 Do I need to be affiliated with a German institution?

-The only requirement is that at least one main researcher in the project be based in the European Union.
+The only requirement is that at least one artist in the project be based in the European Union.
+For solo creators, they must be based in the EU.

 Do I need to be based in Berlin to apply?